 - The open procedure

 - The restricted procedure

 - The competitive procedure with negotiation

 - The process to conduct mini-competitions under a Framework Agreement

 - The process to award a contract under a dynamic purchasing system

-- in public services or public works contracts whose subject matter involves intellectual performance, such as the design of works since this does not allow for automatic evaluation methods
+- in public services or public works contracts whose subject matter involves intellectual activities, such as the design of works, since this does not allow for ranking using automatic evaluation methods

 - to prevent, restrict or distort competition

 A electronic auction should not be used to procure or commission social care services